JorgeGarciaxyz/JorgeGarciaxyz/README.md

 ### Hi there 👋

-I'm Jorge Garcia, a backend (rails) developer with experience working on SaaS products.
+I'm Jorge Garcia, a software engineer with experience working on SaaS products.

-I'm an advocate of clean code, continuous refactoring, following guidelines, and improving the codebase.
+What motivates me is building great software and help my company to improve and grow.

+My work includes: implementing continuous refactoring, tackle technical debt, implement agile processes, advocate for clean and well tested code, collaborate with stakeholders, establish quality standards and develop greenfield and maintain brownfield projects.

 Keep improving my work is my drive; I seek new ways to perfect my code, support my teammates, and learn from them.

-I have experience in multiple areas of SaaS products, such as:
-Designing new features on green/brown projects, migrating data, optimizing endpoints, identifying bottlenecks, and addressing security issues.

-On the other side, I have assisted on the continuous improvement of the hiring process, worked closely with product managers, and mentoring jr devs

 I firmly believe in building [high-quality software](https://martinfowler.com/articles/is-quality-worth-cost.html) within reasonable schedules without burning out the team.